 On 17th September this year it was 5 years since I began to create Rucksack Rosie on this blog and YouTube.
 For those who don’t know, Rucksack Rosie was originally dedicated to my mum, and was intended to share the good and simple things in the outdoor world such as beauty and kindness.

-I had great plans for this fifth year but bullying by a small group of Twitter trolls laid waste to some of them, which was a very sad moment for me and for this blog.
+I had great plans for this fifth year but bullying by a small gang of Twitter trolls laid waste to some of them, which was a very sad moment for me and for this blog.
 Anyway, having taken advice, I am pressing on.
 Can I simply ask that if you don’t respect me, my content or my aims, you just unfollow.
-It’s really not that difficult.
+It’s really not that difficult is it?